-This equation is based on the covariance matrix and yields an elliptical restraint characteristic, as shown in Figure 8-3.
+This equation is based on the adaptive strategy and yields an elliptical restraint characteristic.
 The elliptical area is the restraint region.
-When the covariance of the current measurements is small, the restraint region shrinks.
-When the covariance increases, the restraint region grows to reflect the uncertainty of the measurement.
+When the adaptive portion of the restraint current is small, the restraint region shrinks.
+When the adaptive portion of the restraint current increases, the restraint region grows to reflect the uncertainty of the measurement.
 The computed severity increases with the probability that the sum of the measured currents indicates a fault.
 With the exception of "Restraint", all quantities are defined in previous sections.
-"Restraint" is a restraint multiplier, analogous to the slope setting of traditional differential approaches, for adjusting the sensitivity of the relay.
-For most applications, a value of 1 is recommended.
-Raising the restraint multiplier corresponds statistically to demanding a greater confidence interval, and has the effect of decreasing sensitivity while lowering it is equivalent to relaxing the confidence interval and increases sensitivity.
+"Adaptive Restraint" is a restraint multiplier, analogous to the slope setting of traditional differential approaches, for adjusting the sensitivity of the relay.

+Raising the restraint multiplier corresponds to demanding a greater confidence interval, and has the effect of decreasing sensitivity while lowering it is equivalent to relaxing the confidence interval and increases sensitivity.
 Thus, the restraint multiplier is an application adjustment that is used to achieve the desired balance between sensitivity and security.

-The sum of the first and the third term of the severity equation is analogous to the operate quantity of a conventional approach, and the last term is analogous to the restraint quantity of a conventional approach.
-The second term arises from the orientation of the ellipse.
-The equation yields an adaptive elliptical restraint characteristic.
-The size, shape, and orientation of the ellipse adapt to power system conditions.
 The computed severity is zero when the operate phasor is on the elliptical boundary, is negative inside the boundary, and positive outside the boundary.
 Outside of the restraint boundary, the computed severity grows as the square of the fault current.
 The restraint area grows as the square of the error in the measurements.